Rybus07/space-legends-data/README.md

 The project faced significant hurdles regarding data access.
 We initially attempted to contact a different API provider but received no response, necessitating a pivot to the Launch Library 2 API.
 This API imposed a strict rate limit of 15 calls per hour with a maximum of 100 launches per call.
 This bottleneck required a custom pagination loop with a sleep timer, resulting in a total data acquisition time of approximately 5 to 6 hours.
 This process is documented in `01_Acquisition.ipynb`.
 During this long collection window, we also encountered intermittent network timeouts due to connectivity issues, requiring robust error handling in our scripts to ensure the loop could resume without data loss.

 ### Data Quality and Formatting
 The final dataset contains null values in 21 out of 39 columns.
 This was largely due to inconsistent historical records, particularly missing data from early spaceflight launches.
 Additionally, we found that certain string variables contained commas, which interfered with standard CSV parsing.
-To resolve this, we adopted the Tab Separated Values (TSV) format for saving our data.
+To resolve this, we adopted the Tab-Separated Values (TSV) format for storing our data.

 We also faced challenges with variable specificity.
-For example, payload mass capability varies significantly depending on the target orbit, meaning a single "payload mass" column was insufficient.
+For example, payload mass capability varies significantly with the target orbit, so a single "payload mass" column was insufficient.
 We addressed this by combining related variables to create new, more descriptive columns.

 ### Time Constraints and Workflow
-Due to the limited timeline of the project, we were unable to scour additional sources to fill every missing variable.
+Due to the project's limited timeline, we were unable to scour additional sources to fill in every missing variable.
 Managing the repository across multiple users also introduced complexity, as we frequently had to resolve merge conflicts within the GitHub repository.

 ### Alternatives Explored
-To address the null values, we explored web scraping data from Wikipedia to supplement the API results.
+To address missing values, we explored web scraping data from Wikipedia to supplement the API results.
 We also utilized the Wikipedia API directly to fill specific null values where possible.
 However, we ultimately did not merge or include this supplemental data in our final dataset.

 Regarding the API rate limit, we considered an alternative acquisition strategy: filtering by time rather than simple pagination.
 This would allow a user to acquire all launches for a single specific year.
 While we ultimately chose the full pagination method for the final dataset, the code developed for the time-filtering approach is preserved under the Testing Notebooks folder in `API call by year - test 1.ipynb` and `API test for 5 years data Interval.ipynb`.